 Samsung Electronics Co., Ltd. is a South Korean multinational electronics corporation headquartered in Yeongtong-gu, Suwon, South Korea.
-As of the end of 2022, our global business network consists of more than 232 operational facilities including 31 own production sites, sales offices, R&D centers, and design centers in 74 countries worldwide and a workforce totalling 270,372 employees.
+As of the end of 2022, our global business network consists of more than 232 operational facilities including 31 own production sites, sales offices, R&D centres, and design centres in 74 countries worldwide and a workforce totalling 270,372 employees.
 We have 15 regional offices around the world, including our global headquarters in Korea, as well as in North America, Southeast Asia, Europe, Africa, and other regions.
-In 2022, Samsung reported a turnover of KRW 279.6 trillion and invested KRW 24.9 Trillion in research and development.
+In 2022, Samsung reported a turnover of KRW 279.6 trillion and invested KRW 24.9 trillion in research and development.

 Supporting our success as a global leader in the manufacture of electronic products, Samsung is reliant on a network of 2,131 first-tier suppliers.
 Our website includes our Supplier List, which provides details of suppliers responsible for 80% of Samsung Electronics' transaction volume.
 Samsung Electronics Nordic AB began their operations in 1992 in order to act as a sales and marketing company for the Nordic market.
 It has 414 employees (2022) and is a wholly-owned subsidiary of Samsung Electronics Co.
 Ltd, South Korea and embedded in the global Samsung network.
-Samsung Electronics Nordic conducts its operations through a limited company based in Kista, Sweden, and through branches in Norway (Samsung Electronics, Filial av Samsung Electronics Nordic AB), Finland (Samsung Electronics Nordic Aktiebolag, Suomen sivuliike), and Denmark (Samsung Electronics, Filial af Samsung Electronics Nordic AB).
-In Norway, Samsung's presence consists of a sales and marketing branch of Samsung Electronics Nordic (i.e. Samsung Electronics, Filial av Samsung Electronics Nordic AB).
+Samsung Electronics Nordic conducts its operations through a limited company based in Kista, Sweden, and through branches in Norway (Samsung Electronics, Filial av Samsung Electronics Nordic AB), Finland (Samsung Electronics Nordic Aktiebolag, Suomen sivuliike), and Denmark (Samsung Electronics, Filial af Samsung Electronics Nordic (i.e., Samsung Electronics, Filial av Samsung Electronics Nordic AB).
+Samsung Electronics Nordic (i.e., Samsung Electronics, Filial av Samsung Electronics Nordic AB).
 Samsung Electronics Nordic purchases all products from Samsung factories outside of the Nordics and ships them either to its central warehouse in the Netherlands, to Samsung Electronics Nordic's warehouses in Sweden, or directly to customers.

-During the financial year ending 31 December 2022, Samsung Electronics Nordic AB principal activities in Norway were NACE code 46.180 Agents specialised in the sale of other particular products (Agenturhandel med spesialisert vareutvalg ellers).
+During the financial year ending 31 December 2023, Samsung Electronics Nordic AB principal activities in Norway were NACE code 46.180 Agents specialised in the sale of other particular products (Agenturhandel med spesialisert vareutvalg ellers).

-More information on Samsung's business operations and human rights due diligence approach can be found in the global sustainability report 2023.
+More information on Samsung's business operations and human rights due diligence approach can be found in the global sustainability report.